-What We Are Doing
+What We Are Doing.

-Upon learning of this issue, we immediately commenced a prompt and thorough investigation.
-As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handing these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on February 25, 2022 that certain impacted files containing personal information may have been removed from our network by the perpetrator.
+Upon learning of this issue, Northgate immediately took steps to secure our network environment and commenced a prompt and thorough investigation.
+As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
+Following this thorough investigation and our manual document review, we learned on January 30, 2024, that certain files containing personal information may have been subject to unauthorized access or acquisition.